Obayanju/mws-restaurant-stage-1/README.md

 2. Responsive Images.
 3. Accessible Images.
 4. Use of Semantic elements.
-5. Use Service workers for offline first experience.
+5. Use Service workers for offline first experience - Every page user visits is cached.

 ### How to Run